 Please note: during the week, only drop off between the times of 9:30am and 2:30pm, or after 4:30pm, as not to interfere with Foundation School drop-off and pick-up.
 This is very important for the safety of the teachers and kids.
 Thanks for your help!

 Saturday, September 12

-This year, we are pleased to join with Conservative movement congregations for a national Selichot program of learning, taught by rabbis and leaders from around the country.
-As USCJ (United Synagogue of Conservative Judaism) publishes the exact times and links, we will share those with you.
-Additionally, work is underway to create a Portland-area community Selichot program.
-More details soon.
+Additionally, we are pleased to join with Conservative movement congregations for a national Selichot program of learning, taught by rabbis and leaders from around the country.
+Click here for more information and to register (registration opens on September 1).